LionelB5/polygon-books-hardhat/TUTORIAL.md

 Polygonscan.

 Navigate to your contract on Polygonscan, and go to `Write Contract`, here you will see all the available functions within the smart contract that modify the state of the blockchain.
-All of these function will cost MATIC to invoke.
+All of these functions will cost MATIC to invoke.
 Conversely, under `Read Contract` are all the read only functions.
 These functions cost no MATIC to invoke, and can be called for free, since they don't modify the state of the blockchain.